 [Hopkinsville Community College] [Customs House Museum] [Downtown Artists Cooperative]

 Connie is an adjunct professor at Austin Peay State University in Clarksville, Tennessee, and at Murray State University in Hopkinsville, Kentucky.
 She maintains a consultation and private practice and is the founder and director of the "Rainbow Arts Center".
-Recently, she has become a certified workshop facilitator for "48 Days to the Work You Love" and "48 Days to Creative Income", created by Dan Miller.
-She is a member of the Downtown Artist's Cooperative in Clarksville, Tennessee, and president of the Tennessee Art Therapy Association.
+She is a member of the Downtown Artist's Cooperative in Clarksville, Tennessee, and past president of the Tennessee Art Therapy Association.
 She was also director of the Art Therapy Internship Program at Mt.
 Mary College in Milwaukee, taught art at Sauk Valley College in Dixon, Illinois and art therapy at Oasis Center in Chicago.
 She has presented many seminars and workshops nationally on art and expressive therapy and is the author of Functional Art Therapy for the Severely Handicapped, and Forming the Pearl: A Creative Receptive Process Model of Expressive Therapy.
 She is listed in the Chicago Art Review and has had her artwork and an article published in Working With Images: The Art of Art Therapists.

 Connie is a board certified art therapist and is certified as an expressive therapist and hypnotherapist.
 She received her doctorate in expressive therapy from the National Institute of Expressive Therapy in Honolulu, Hawaii, her Master of Arts and Bachelor of Arts Degrees from Northern Illinois University in Dekalb, and her Associate of Arts Degree from Sauk Valley College in Dixon, IL.
-She has worked as an art and expressive therapist for over 35 years in a variety of settings and has facilitated workshops and presented nationally on expressive arts and art therapy.
+She has worked as an art and expressive therapist for over 35 years in a variety of settings.

 2006 Downtown Artists Cooperative, Clarksville , TN , “Portals in Dreaming”